Xtages/docs.xtages.com/content/en/projects/custom-domains/index.md

 {{< respfig src="project_settings.png" caption="Project settings." >}}

-Then in the “Domain settings" section, add the name of the domain you wish to associate.
+Then in the "Domain settings" section, add the name of the domain you wish to associate.

 {{< respfig src="domain_settings.png" caption="Domain settings." >}}